jomasego/specialist-work-recommendations/data/knowledge_base/05_dispute_resolution.md

     *   Project cancellation.
     *   Other appropriate actions.

-Decisions made by Shakers dispute resolution team are generally final.
+Decisions made by Makers dispute resolution team are generally final.

 ## Tips for a Smoother Process

-*   **Keep all communication and file sharing on the Shakers platform.** This provides a clear record.
+*   **Keep all communication and file sharing on the Makers platform.** This provides a clear record.
 *   **Be clear and concise in your project scope and agreements from the start.**
 *   **Respond promptly to requests from the dispute resolution team.**